Under pressure, France toughens talk on Turkish Syria operation

 Former president Francois Hollande, who originally gave the green light for French support to the Kurds, on Monday bemoaned incumbent Emmanuel Macron’s Syria policy, in particular his attitude to the Kurds.

-“If I supported the Kurds as part of the coalition, it is not to leave them in the situation they are in,” he told Le Monde.“It is not possible to celebrate the liberation of part of Syria and let entire populations die when we know the role they played in getting that result.”
+“If I supported the Kurds as part of the coalition, it is not to leave them in the situation they are in,” he told Le Monde.
+“It is not possible to celebrate the liberation of part of Syria and let entire populations die when we know the role they played in getting that result.”

 Turkey’s military and rebel allies have encircled Afrin, its military said on Tuesday, a substantial advance in its campaign.